omahs/bandada/README.md

 ### Database

-Bandada require a SQL database to work, which is used by the `api` application.
+Bandada requires a SQL database to work, which is used by the `api` application.
 Bandada can work with Postgres and SQLite.
 Other SQL flavors should work but have not been tested yet.
 You can pass the connection URL to the database using the environment variable (see below).